 My Father’s Eyes is a touching tribute not only about an artist who never met his father, but also one who lost his young son.
 Eric Clapton has described the song as his singular link between the two of them.

 23. "Dance with My Father" by Luther Vandross

-This is a selfless song about a young man who although he misses his dad very much, he also comes to understand and plead with God so that his mom might have another opportunity to dance with her husband.
+This is a selfless song about a young man who, although he misses his dad very much, also comes to understand and plead with God so that his mom might have another opportunity to dance with her husband.

 24. "Hero" by Mariah Carey

 Hero is a song that you can relate to your father (or mother) as the inner strength you have when hope and strength leave you.